 2:6 But ye have despised the poor.
 Do not rich men oppress you, and draw you before the judgment seats?
 2:7 Do not they blaspheme that worthy name by which ye are called?

 2:8 If ye fulfill the royal law according to the scripture, Thou shall love thy neighbour as thyself, ye do well: 2:9 But if ye have respect to persons, ye commit sin, and are convicted of the law as transgressors.

 2:10 For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.
-[He is guilty of breaking the whole law.]

 Being respecters of persons is wrong and respecting the rich over the poor is wrong.
 Respecting the poor over the rich is also wrong and respecting some man because he claims to be somebody is wrong.

 We are not to study the Scriptures as interpreted or explained by this man or that man: We are to judge the words of all men, by the Holy Scriptures of Almighty God!

 We are to study the Scriptures and when someone explains something, we are to test what he has said against the standard of the Scriptures.